 What is sexting?

-Young people might call it sexting, and they might also use terms like sending a ‘nude’, ‘sexy selfie’ or ‘rude’ picture.
+Young people might call it sexting, and they might also use terms like sending or receiving ‘nudes’, ‘dick pics’ or ‘sexy pics’.

 What teenagers wish their parents knew about sexting

 Young people do worry about their images being shared with other people, including friends and family members.
-Many try to reduce this risk by making images only for people they trust, and with whom they have or hope to have a romantic or intimate relationship.
+Many try to reduce this risk by choosing images that don’t expose their identities and making images only for people they trust and with whom they have or hope to have a romantic or intimate relationship.
 But some teenagers do send sexual images to people they’ve never met.